 After every three holes rate your calmness out of 10.

-10 being really calm.
-1 being up and down, high and low.
+1 being really calm.
+10 being either up or down, high or low.

 Find out for yourself what works best.

-Alternatively, come for some coaching with me or attend the golf school to really experience what a calm mind will do for your golf game,
+Alternatively, come for some coaching with me to really experience what a calm mind will do for your golf game.